-Our portfolio of anti-TNF therapies is marketed in the European Union.
+Our portfolio of anti-TNF therapies are marketed in the European Union.
 TNF inhibitors are a type of therapy to treat inflammatory conditions such as rheumatoid arthritis, psoriatic arthritis, juvenile arthritis, inflammatory bowel disease (Crohn’s disease and ulcerative colitis), ankylosing spondylitis, and psoriasis.
 They reduce inflammation and reduce disease progression by targeting an inflammation-causing substance called Tumor Necrosis Factor (TNF).

 These therapies are biosimilars, referencing originator products already available.
 By bridging our heritage of scientific innovation with an opportunity to reduce healthcare costs and increase access to biologics, developing biosimilars is a compelling way in which we can make a difference in the lives of the patients we serve.